 Federated Hermes Equity Funds (the "Trust") is registered under the Investment Company Act of 1940, as amended (the "Act"), as an open-end management investment company.
 The Trust consists of eight portfolios.
-The financial statements included herein are only those of Federated Hermes Kaufmann Small Cap Fund (the "Fund"), a diversified portfolio.
+The financial statements included herein are only those of Federated Hermes MDT Mid Cap Growth Fund (the "Fund"), a diversified portfolio.
 The financial statements of the other portfolios are presented separately.
 The assets of each portfolio are segregated and a shareholder's interest is limited to the portfolio in which shares are held.
 Each portfolio pays its own expenses.
-The Fund offers five classes of shares: Class A Shares, Class C Shares, Class R Shares, Institutional Shares and Class R6 Shares.
+The Fund offers four classes of shares: Class A Shares, Class C Shares, Institutional Shares and Class R6 Shares.
 All shares of the Fund have equal rights with respect to voting, except on class-specific matters.
-The investment objective of the Fund is to provide capital appreciation.
+The investment objective of the Fund is appreciation of capital.